bleech/visual-regression-tests/readme.txt

 How do you check your website after updates and code changes?
 Do you manually go through pages, or do you just cross your fingers, hoping everything will be okay?
 Visual regression testing provides a better way to spot issues and detect visual changes.
 The VRTs plugin automates testing for you with a click of a button.

-1. **Activate Tests for any page or post:** Upon activation, a reference screenshot is taken.
+1. **Activate tests for any page or post:** Upon activation, a reference screenshot is taken.
 This will be renewed when a post is saved or updated.
 2. **VRTs monitors your pages:** Every day, VRTs captures and compares screenshots of your selected pages.
-Upgrade to Pro to automate Tests for WordPress updates, integrate deployment pipelines via API, and run Manual Tests on demand.
+Upgrade to Pro to automate tests for WordPress updates, integrate deployment pipelines via API, and run manual tests on demand.
-2. **Receive instant alerts:** If a change is detected between the snapshot and the comparison screenshot, the plugin will notify you via email.
+3. **Receive instant alerts:** If a change is detected between the snapshot and the comparison screenshot, the plugin will notify you via email.
-3. **Review changes:** The difference view makes it easy to spot changes, while the comparison slider lets you inspect the details.
+4. **Review changes:** The difference view makes it easy to spot changes, while the comparison slider lets you inspect the details.
-4. **Hide elements:** Prevent false positives by excluding dynamic elements, ads and animations from snapshots.
+5. **Hide elements:** Prevent false positives by excluding dynamic elements, ads, and animations from snapshots.

 = Use cases =